Do You Know All 13 Light Red Wine Varieties?

 Zinfandel

-America’s sweetheart grape, zinfandel is known for its intense jammy fruit flavors while still being very light bodied.
-Read why Your Next Bottle Will be a Zinfandel.
+America’s sweetheart grape, Zinfandel, has intense jammy fruit flavors while still being light-bodied.
+Read why your next bottle will be a Zinfandel.

 What does Zinfandel taste like?
 Ranging from black raspberry and mocha to spicy strawberry jam.
 Zinfandel is typically a higher alcohol wine.